-I kinda have a thing for pancakes.
+Saturday mornings I can usually be found in the kitchen making pancakes.
 Growing up my Dad would make an assortment of pancakes including buckwheat cakes, classic ones, and most memorable in my mind, cornmeal pancakes.
-Taking a few notes out of his book, I decided to create some similar ‘cakes.
+Taking a few notes out of his book, I decided to create some similar pancakes today.

 whole wheat and cornmeal pancakes